I used to hang out at the arcade for hours on end, back in the 90s (and the early 2000s).

 Some of this learning happen organically, and some of it only happen because I ask myself "why" and other questions: what were the assumptions? what was the situation? did anything change? can I apply what I've done previously? what would happen if I try it this way?

 Similarly, at work, when a campaign flops, I try to quickly move on to a more constructive mindset: let's look at the data and see what it tells us.
-Did people see but not click?
-Could that be a CTA problem or could we target the wrong audience, or could it be the art direction?
+Did people see the ad but not click?
+Could that be a CTA problem or could we target the wrong audience, or could it be the creative?
 Let's do some testing.
 Let's poll a small sample first.
 What can we learn from this?

 There is no point in shielding your eyes from failures.